ck090/FaceRecognition_Haar-Cascades_and_LBPH/README.md

 * math
 * os
 * pyttsx (For TexttoSpeech)
+Use pip to install any missing dependencies

-##### The folder *OpenCV* contains the complete files that is related to compiling and running the Face Recognition System.
+#### The folder *OpenCV* contains the complete files that is related to compiling and running the Face Recognition System.

 There are